equipter/mfkey32v2/README.md

 ...
 ```

-With the values you can calculate the keys too.
 Use the keys one by one as logged in the file.
 For the first line it will be
 ```
 ./mfkey32v2 2a234f80 240bd022 ad2e1687 57e6f7e4 18a4bd3e accc1a23 6f10e401
 ```